lancedb/lance/docs/format.rst

   of as a pair of two u32 values: the fragment id and the local row offset.
 For example, if the row address is (42, 9), then the row is in the 42rd fragment and is the 10th row in that fragment.

+row offset
+  The index of a row in a fragment.
+This is a u32 that is unique within a fragment.

 row id sequence
   The sequence of row ids in a fragment.